agraef/apcmini/koala-sampler.md

 To make the faders work, you need to press SHIFT and one of the FADER CTRL buttons beneath the launch pad.
 The four available assign modes are mapped as follows:

 - VOLUME: The first 4 faders control the corresponding volume sliders of bus 1-4 in the Koala mixer on the PERFORM page.
 The fifth fader controls the volume slider of the main bus.
 - PAN: The first three faders control Koala's VOL, PITCH, and PAN knobs on the SAMPLE page.
-The 7th and 8th faders control sample start and end in the sample editor.
+The 7th and 8th faders control sample start and length in the sample editor.
 - SEND, DEVICE: The 8 faders control the VANILLA and STRAWBERRY performance effects on the PERFORM page, respectively.

 In any case, pressing SHIFT and the same FADER CTRL button again disables the fader assignment, so that you can play on the pads without changing a parameter by accidentally hitting one of the faders.